kgyrtkirk/gradle-jenkins-dsl/README.md

 	* servers { a {B} ; b {B} } -> server('a') {B} ; server('b') {B}
 	* template support has been removed temporarily
 	* 'uri' declaration for servers
+* versioning scheme changed to start with base job-dsl-core version...from now on: 1.22.1
+* views are supported

 by using this plugin enables the following: